Sidney J. Furie

 latter, is in part subversive.
 The operatic “biographical” drama proves to us that even if the Supremes or Ross alone were not capable of making music as resonant as Lady Day’s, no one else could have played Holiday quite like Ross in a movie.
 Granted, the film we see is a heavily and hammily fictionalized one.
 It’s so fictionalized it might as well have not been about Holiday at all; it’s so fictionalized that even if it seduces you after a while as it did me, you get just as moved as you do annoyed.
 I wondered: couldn’t the filmmakers have trusted Holiday’s actual life story to be good-enough dramatic fodder?

 Whomever the Holiday we meet is, Ross brings her to life with staggering shade.
 Facially and physically, she’s as attentive to what she does as any actor extolling the virtues of the Method.
 The typical musician-to-actor arc is a tired one and seldom pays off for singers and/or instrumentalists trying to at least be a double threat.
-But Ross is so magnificent in the film that I thought that, if she focused on being an iconic actor instead of an iconic actress, she might have made just as big of gains.
+But Ross is so magnificent in the film that I thought that, if she focused on being an iconic actor instead of an iconic singer, she might have made just as big of gains.
 The performance she gives in Lady Sings the Blues is among the best of the decade and perhaps in all of biopic history, without hyperbole.

 The latter compliment tends to be thrust on a lot of people starring in biopics — Barbra Streisand in Funny Girl (1968), Sissy Spacek in Coal Miner’s Daughter (1980), or Daniel Day-Lewis in My Left Foot (1989) — so I suppose that makes my use of it less magnitudinous.
 In the almost always detestable genre, the lead is so often miles better than the material they’re given that it’s sometimes the obvious praise to throw.
 They make the mutilation of truth somewhat more excusable.